Can I Discharge Private Student Loans in Bankruptcy?

 Private student loan borrowers rarely have such options.
 This leads some people to wonder if bankruptcy is the solution to deal with overwhelming private student loan debt.

-In certain cases, your student loan debt can be discharged as part of a Chapter 7 or Chapter 13 bankruptcy case, but you must take the additional step of filing an adversarial proceeding after you file your bankruptcy case.
-You’ll then have to prove that paying off the debt would cause undue hardship, which is usually determined using the Brunner Test.
+Though it’s rare, private student loan debt can sometimes be discharged as part of a Chapter 7 or Chapter 13 bankruptcy case.
+That said, you must take the additional step of filing an adversary proceeding after you file your bankruptcy case.
+Then you have to prove that paying off the debt would cause undue hardship — which has a specific definition in bankruptcy law and is determined using something called the Brunner Test.

 What Is a Private Student Loan?